-ANSWER: Interestingly, John himself wondered why Jesus came to him to be baptized!
+Answer: Interestingly, John himself wondered why Jesus came to him to be baptized!
 All four gospels record this momentous event (Matthew 3:13 - 17, Mark 1:9 - 11, Luke 3:21 - 22 and John 1:28 - 34), with both Matthew and John writing the most details.
-Before we directly answer your question, however, a little background will prove helpful.
+Before we directly answer your question, however, we need to cover the relationship between John and Christ.

-15. Then Jesus answered and said to him, "You must permit it at this time; for in this manner it is fitting for us to fulfill all righteousness" (Matthew 3:15)
+The Bible then informs us why the Son of God needed to receive this ceremony.
+Jesus answered John by stating, "You must permit it at this time; for in this manner it is fitting for us to fulfill all righteousness" (Matthew 3:15).

-And after He was baptized, Jesus came up immediately out of the water; and behold, the heavens were opened to him, and he saw the Spirit of God descending as a dove, and coming upon Him .
-17. And lo, a voice from heaven said, "This is My Son, the Beloved, in Whom I have great delight" (Matthew 3:16 - 17, see also Mark 1:10 - 11, Luke 3:22, John 1:32).
+And after He was baptized, Jesus came up immediately out of the water; and behold, the heavens were opened to him, and he saw the Spirit of God descending as a dove, and coming upon Him . . ."
+(Matthew 3:16, see also Mark 1:10 - 11, Luke 3:22, John 1:32).

 Jesus was baptized in the fall of 26 A.D. when he was about thirty years old (Luke 3:23).
 This event is pivotal in the Bible, as it is the starting point for Christ's three and one-half year earthly ministry that will end in the spring of 30 A.D.
 Soon after his face-to-face meeting with John the Baptist, he was tempted by Satan for forty days and nights (Matthew 4, Luke 4).